 In recent years it’s been popular to borrow rosemary from the herb garden and shape it into a miniature Christmas tree.
 This is really no surprise because the essential oils in rosemary produce a scent similar to pine trees.
 Rosemary’s natural evergreen shape and dark green needle-like leaves complete the picture.

 When spring comes, it’s time to move the rosemary bush outside.
-Once daytime high temperatures reach 60 degrees, find a full-sun location for your plant.
-Transfer your rosemary to a clay pot using fast draining potting soil.
-The clay will help wick excess water out of the soil and minimize the risk of root rot.
+Once daytime high temperatures reach 55 degrees, find a full-sun location for your plant.
+Transfer your rosemary tree to a terracotta pot.
+The clay pot will help wick excess water out of the soil and minimize the risk of root rot.
+Use fast draining potting soil to keep the roots on the dry side.
 Fertilize monthly to maintain health, just as you would other potted plants.
 Prune lightly, but regularly, during the growing season to maintain its desired shape.

 With a little care through the year your rosemary bush will remain healthy and be ready to shine again for the holidays next season.